Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Simulations

 \subsection{Network data}

-Lastly, we consider random object sequences where the data elements are random networks endowed with the Frobenius metric between the corresponding Laplacian matrix\footnotemark.
+Lastly, we consider random object sequences where the data elements are random networks endowed with the Frobenius metric between the corresponding Laplacian matrix \footnote{The graph Laplacian for a network is defined $L=D-A$ where $D$ is the degree matrix (diagonal matrix spanned by node degrees) and $A$ is the adjacency matrix.}.
 Each $Y_i$ is a network with $200$ nodes generated from the preferential attachment model \citep{bara:1999} where for a node with degree $k$, its attachment function is proportional to $k^\gamma$. $Y_i$ is generated with $\gamma=0$ for $i=1,\dots,100$, and $Y_i$ is generated with $\gamma$ from 0 to 0.5 for $i=101,\dots,300$.
-We summarize the settings in Table \ref{tab:network}, and present the simulation results in Figure \ref{fig:net}. dist-CP outperforms the other methods in both power and change point location estimation MAE.
+We present the simulation results in Figure \ref{fig:net}.
+It shows that dist-CP outperforms the other methods in both power and change point location estimation MAE.